-Why do we naturally delegate based on personality?
+Why do we naturally delegate based on personality?by

 The ability to delegate effectively is the cornerstone of excellent leadership, so why does it so often become clouded by poor personal judgement.
 This article examines ways to avoid the personality trap and become a better delegator.